Planning interventions in a controlled pandemic: the COVID-19 case: Epidemic control

 \subsection{Control via non-pharmaceutical interventions}

 In our framework, we do not model the effects of social distancing and other countermeasures at a microscopic (class-specific) level.
-Rather, the effects of such interventions on pandemic dynamics are summarized by a single control parameter $\rho(t)$ that scales down the overall rate of potential (uncontrolled) new infections.
+Instead, we summarize their effects by a single control parameter $\rho(t)$ that scales down the overall rate of potential (uncontrolled) new infections.